 - A Partnership and Cooperation Agreement concluded with Turkmenistan in 1998 is yet to be ratified by all EU Member States.
 Pending ratification, an Interim Agreement on trade and trade-related matters entered into force on 1 August 2010.
 Other areas of cooperation remain based on the Trade and Cooperation Agreement signed with the Soviet Union in 1989 and subsequently endorsed by Turkmenistan.

-- The EU has concluded an Enhanced Partnership and Cooperation Agreement with Kyrgyzstan, which is now pending signature.
+- The EU has concluded an Enhanced Partnership and Cooperation Agreement with the Kyrgyz Republic, which is now pending signature.

 - The EU is negotiating an Enhanced Partnership and Cooperation Agreement (EPCA) with Uzbekistan.
 Round reports and draft texts

 WTO membership of all the Central Asian countries is a pre-condition for closer trade and investment relations with the EU.

 - Kyrgyzstan has been a WTO member since 1998.